subsquid/docs/docs/graphql-api/dos-protection.md

 **`--max-response-size <nodes>`**

-This option limits the *estimated* query response size and errors if it exceeds the provided value.
-Note, that the estimated size depends only on the decorators in `schema.graphql` and the requested fields.
+This option limits the *estimated* query response size and makes server return an error if it exceeds the provided value.
+Note that the estimated size depends only on the decorators in `schema.graphql` and the requested fields.

 The estimate is the product of the cardinality of the entity list and the response item weight.

 The cardinality is estimated as the minimum of

-- the query limit argument (`Infinity` if not provided)
+- the `limit` argument of the query (`Infinity` if not provided)
-- `@cardinality` value defined `schema.graphql` (if the requested entity type is decorated in the schema file, `Infinity` otherwise)
+- `@cardinality` value defined in `schema.graphql` (if the requested entity type is decorated in the schema file, `Infinity` otherwise)
-- `_eq` and `id_in` filters in the `where` clause (if applicable)
+- the size of the argument list of the `_eq` and `id_in` filters in the `where` clause (if applicable)

 In particular, if there are no `@cardinality` decorators in `schema.graphql`, the client queries must explicitly provide limits or where filters to pass through.